 Stringent federal regulations that address the impact of the cooling water process are just now being implemented.
 Regulations such as Clean Water Act Section 316(b) will require plant engineers to have a fundamental understanding of the best technologies available to mitigate damage caused to the environment.

 This free program consists of a visiting guest lecture series and an optional intensive field workshop instructed by former power plant environmental operations/compliance managers, and PEARL scientists.
 All having diverse experiences in solving problems related to power plant operations and the aquatic environment.
 (Please note that both lecture and workshop content can be tailored to meet a specific professor's learning objectives.)
 Funded by a grant from the Nuclear Regulatory Commission's Minority Serving Institutions Program, the program's main objective is to enlighten and educate a more diverse future power plant workforce.

-During the Fall Semester of 2016, 152 students attended guest lectures and workshop events.
-Attendees were from Morgan State, North Carolina Central University, City University of New York (CUNY) - Medgar Evers College and City College of New York.
+Since the beginning of the program during the Fall Semester of 2016, 472 students have attended guest lectures and workshop events.
+Attendees were from Morgan State, North Carolina Central University, Medgar Evers College (CUNY), City College of New York (CUNY), North Carolina A&T University, and Benedict College (SC).

 Contact: Timothy Klares